Auroratide/auroratide.com/content/posts/nicely-testing-react-components/content.md

 * ...they provide confidence our code works
 * ...and save us a lot of time.

-Unfortunately, many of us have probably experienced times when our tests failed to meet one or both of those value propositions.
+Unfortunately, many of us (myself included) have probably experienced times when our tests failed to meet one or both of those value propositions.
 If tests fail when they shouldn't, then we stop having confidence, and if we have to babysit such broken tests, then we end up wasting the time we hoped to be saving.

 UI components are particularly volatile, so it's doubly important that we avoid any pitfalls if we can help it.
 This means testing _exactly_ the things we care about, because anything extraneous means more code to maintain.
-And when you really think about it, the primary thing we care about as product developers is that the user can do the thing the product was built for.
+And when you really think about it, as product developers the primary thing we care about is that the user can do the thing the product was built for.

 Test what the component does, not how it works.
 By doing so, your tests will be more reliable, less brittle, and closer to reality, thereby providing confidence and saving time.